shafayetnur217/shafayet-nur.github.io/_pages/teaching.md

 ---
+layout: single
 title: "Teaching"
 permalink: /teaching/
+author_profile: true
 ---

-I’ve served as a **Teaching Assistant** for several undergraduate lab courses, where my responsibilities included:
+As a **Teaching Assistant**, I have been involved in laboratory instruction and academic mentoring for undergraduate students.

+### Roles & Responsibilities
-- Conducting and supervising lab experiments
+- Conducting lab sessions and experiments
-- Preparing reagents and equipment setups
+- Preparing reagents and setting up equipment
-- Grading assignments and lab reports
+- Grading assignments and reports
-- Tutoring and mentoring students in scientific methods
+- Tutoring and guiding students in scientific methods

-I was nominated for the **Outstanding Teaching Assistant Award** for my commitment to supporting student learning.
+In recognition of my dedication, I was nominated for the **Outstanding Teaching Assistant Award**.